yangsu/pull-request-tutorial/Readme.md

 ![Pull Request Button](https://f.cloud.github.com/assets/676185/316845/2ea7d418-9848-11e2-90af-5b8f31497a51.png)

 Pick the branch you wish to have merged using the "Head branch" dropdown.
 You should leave the rest of the fields as is, unless you are working from a remote branch.
-In that case, please refer to the [remote branch pull request guide]().
+In that case, just make sure that the base repo and base branch are set correctly.

 ![Head Branch Dropdown](https://f.cloud.github.com/assets/676185/316857/0d51b008-9849-11e2-909a-36e6f12436b4.png)